 2022 Dates: June 19 through July 15

 The Residential Marine Science Class is an immersive 4-week academic class that introduces high school students to the field of marine science.
 The course gives students a better understanding and appreciation of the various disciplines in marine biology and oceanography.

 Students live on campus and participate in more than 180 hours of supervised academic activities.
 Students take part in fieldwork, individual and group assignments, lectures, laboratory investigations, off-campus field trips, research projects, oral presentations, and written and practical examinations.

 |Marine geology||Barrier island ecology|

 |Marine vertebrates||Ocean chemistry|

 |Estuarine ecology||Human impacts|

 Our educational approach is hands-on.
 Students spend a great deal of time in the field, studying different marine habitats and ecosystems.
 Field activities correspond to course topics but include, among others, the exploration of the salt marsh community and barrier islands, snorkeling in seagrass beds, and several trips aboard the Dauphin Island Sea Lab's 65-foot research vessel, the R/V Alabama Discovery.
-Special field trips include an overnight snorkeling trip to St. Andrew's State Park in Panama City, FL.
+Special field trips include an overnight snorkeling trip.

 Students observe and work with such gear as an otter trawl, bottom dredges, plankton nets, seine nets, water quality profilers, refractometers, spectrophotometers, and water quality test kits.
 Students collect and identify marine species from various habitats, build and use sampling gear such as ROVs and drifters, participate in lab and field dissections, conduct an individual research project, and are acquainted with careers in marine science through a panel discussion with marine science professionals.